otrack/cloud-computing-infrastructures/transactions/README.md

 ### 4. Distributing the Application

-In this final step, we implement the `DistribuetdBanking` class and distribute the system across multiple nodes.
+In this final step, we implement the `DistributedBanking` class and distribute the system across multiple nodes.
 To achieve this, we replace the `account` variable in `BaseBanking` with a distributed mapping.
 The mapping is implemented with [Infinispan](https://infinispan.org) (ISPN), a NoSQL transactional distributed storage from Red Hat.